TIME Task Force Initiatives

 Commitment to Mobility and Safety

-For more information on our TIME programs and initiatives, click on the icons below to learn about our work and how to get involved.
+For more information on our programs and initiatives, click the icons below to learn about our work and how to get involved.

 Georgia’s Towing and Recovery Incentive Program (TRIP) was implemented in 2008 to facilitate quick clearance of large-scale commercial vehicle incidents and to enhance responder safety during the mitigation of these events.
 TRIP also serves to minimize the risk of injuries to Georgia’s motoring public by reducing the likelihood of secondary crashes.